garraflavatra/docker-volume-s3-backup/README.md

 ## Introduction

-This project provides a Docker image that periodically backs up a Docker volume to AWS S3, and can restore a backup as needed.
+This project provides a Docker image that periodically backs up a Docker volume to AWS S3 as a gzipped tape archive, and can restore a backup as needed.

 ## Usage